carloskiki/rfcs/text/0000-cargo-supported-targets.md

 the door for more advanced control over dependencies.
-For example, transient dependencies declared under a `[target.**.dependencies]` table could be excluded from `Cargo.lock` if the dependent's `supported-targets` is mutually exclusive with the set of targets the dependencies are declared for.
+For example, transient dependencies declared under a `[target.**.dependencies]` table could be excluded from `Cargo.lock` if the dependent's `supported-targets` is mutually exclusive with the target preconditions under which the dependencies are included.
 This is especially relevant to areas such as WebAssembly and embedded programming, where one usually supports only a few specific targets.
 Currently, auditing and vendoring is tedious because dependencies under `[target.**.dependencies]` tables always make their way